Thigmotropism: Physiological factors

 Ethylene, another plant hormone, has also been shown to be an important regulator to the thigmotropic response in Arabidopsis thaliana roots.
 Under normal circumstances, high ethylene concentrations in the roots promote straight growth.
 When the root encounters a rigid object, the thigmotropic response is activated and ethylene production is down-regulated, leading to the root to bend while growing rather than growing straight.

 Like phototropism, a thigmotropic response in stems requires light.
 Plant biologist Mark Jaffe performed a simple preliminary experiment using pea plants that led to this conclusion.
 He found that when he snipped a tendril off of a pea plant and placed it in the light, then repeatedly touched one side of it, the tendril would begin to curl.
 However, when performing this same experiment in the dark, the tendril would not curl.

+While thigmotropic responses were historically thought to explain how lichen-forming fungi interact with algal cells during symbiosis formation, research has demonstrated this is not the case.
+In a 2009 study with the lichen fungus Cladonia grayi, it was found that the fungus displays a distinctive growth response involving increased lateral branching only when encountering its compatible algal partner Asterochloris sp., but not when encountering glass beads of similar size or other photosynthetic organisms.
+This indicates that rather than being a simple mechanical (thigmotropic) response to physical contact, the fungal growth pattern represents a specific biological recognition response between compatible symbiotic partners.
+The fungus did adhere to and grow over various surfaces including glass beads, but without exhibiting the specialized branching pattern seen in successful lichen partnerships.

 In roots

 Roots also rely on touch to navigate their way through the soil.
 Generally, roots have a negative touch response, meaning when they feel an object, they would grow away from the object.
 This allows the roots to go through the soil with minimum resistance.
 Because of this behavior, roots are said to be negatively thigmotropic.
 Research suggests that this active obstacle avoidance by roots is driven by polar auxin transport.
 Thigmotropism seems to be able to override the strong gravitropic response of even primary roots.
 Charles Darwin performed experiments where he found that in a vertical bean root, a contact stimulus could divert the root away from the vertical.